There are a range of rebates and concessions available to energy and water customers. Read more to find which you may be eligible for.

 Essential Medical Equipment Payment

-To be eligible for the Essential Medical Equipment Payment, Centrelink customers and DVA Concession Card holders must provide proof that the specific equipment or heating/cooling is medically required.
+To be eligible for the Essential Medical Equipment Payment , Commonwealth Concession Card holders must provide proof that the specific equipment or heating/cooling is medically required.
 The rebate will be automatically paid each year once an application is accepted, so customers need to reapply if their personal circumstances change.
 Please note that this payment can be claimed for a wider range of equipment than is covered by the NSW State Government's Life Support and Medical Rebate schemes, including insulin pumps, electric wheelchairs and airbed vibrators.
 See if you're eligible here.

-The asset test for the pension changed on 1 January 2017, which will mean that some people will no longer be eligible for energy or water rebates.
-Read more to find out if the changes affect your rebate eligibility.
+The asset test for the pension changed on 1 January 2017, which mean some people are no longer be eligible for energy or water rebates.
+Read more to find out if the changes affect your rebate eligibility .